juandjimenezjdjv/PaginaWeb-Dragon/README.md

 # Cerro Dragón Tours Website
-This repository contains the source code for the **Cerro Dragón Tours** website, a platform designed for a local business offering tours in the **Cerro Los Naranjos** area of Aserrí, Costa Rica.
+This repository contains the source code for the **Cerro Dragón Tours** website, a platform designed as part of a university project for a real local business offering tours in the **Cerro Los Naranjos** area of Aserrí, Costa Rica.

 ## About the Project
-The website was built to provide an engaging and user-friendly experience for potential customers, showcasing available tours, customer testimonials, and additional services.
-It leverages modern web technologies to ensure performance, scalability, and ease of use.
+The website was developed to provide a functional and user-friendly platform that meets the needs of the business while serving as a practical application of web development skills learned during the university course.
+It showcases available tours, customer testimonials, and other services while utilizing modern web technologies.

 ## Technologies Used
 - **Frontend:**